frappe/erpnext_documentation/user/manual/en/buying/request-for-quotation.md

 Enter any additional messages for the Supplier in this field.
 This field can be auto filled using an 'Email Template'.
 The field to select an Email Template is just above Message for Supplier.

 ### 2.4 More
 To know about Terms and Conditions and Printing Settings, visit [Quotation](/docs/user/manual/en/selling/quotation).
+The Terms and Conditions will be seen if you print your RFQ.

 **Link to material requests button**: This button links the Request for Quotation to any Material Requests.
 The items should be the same in the Request for Quotation and the Material Request.